 3 marketing techniques every startup must master.
 Roy Morejon — Co-Founder of Enventys Partners — breaks down the basics of engaging your audience through storytelling, analytics, and lead generation.

 Forming new habits and learning new skills.
-Entrepreneur and Marketing Jedi Sujan Patel discusses how to adapt, learn new habits, and teach yourself things you never thought you would spend time learning – let alone trying to master — as your building your startup.
+Entrepreneur and Marketing Jedi Sujan Patel discusses how to adapt, learn new habits, and teach yourself things you never thought you would spend time learning – let alone trying to master — as you're building your startup.

 Wil Schroter is the Founder + CEO @ Startups.com, a startup platform that includes Bizplan, Clarity, Fundable, Launchrock, and Zirtual.
 He started his first company at age 19 which grew to over $700 million in billings within 5 years (despite his involvement).
 After that he launched 8 more companies, the last 3 venture backed, to refine his learning of what not to do.
 He's a seasoned expert at starting companies and a total amateur at everything else.